Amy Adams (politician): Opposition, 2017–2020

-Following the formation of a Labour-led coalition government after the 2017 general election, English resigned as Leader and Adams contested the subsequent leadership election.
+Following the formation of a Labour-led coalition government after the 2017 general election, English resigned as party leader and Adams contested the subsequent leadership election.
 Simon Bridges was elected, with Adams considered the next closest contestant.
-She became National's finance spokesperson in Bridges' Shadow Cabinet, ranked third in the caucuse, and served on the Finance and Expenditure and Privileges select committees.
-On 22 January 2019, Adams was designated as the shadow Attorney General following the retirement of Chris Finlayson.
+She became National's finance spokesperson in Bridges' Shadow Cabinet, ranked third in the caucus and served on the Finance and Expenditure and Privileges select committees.
+On 22 January 2019, Adams was designated as the shadow Attorney-General following the retirement of Chris Finlayson.

-In June 2019, Adams announced that she would retire from politics at the 2020 general election, and that she would step down from her Shadow Cabinet roles immediately.
+In June 2019, Adams announced that she would retire from politics at the 2020 general election, and that she would step down from her party spokesperson roles immediately.
 She was replaced as National's candidate in Selwyn by journalist Nicola Grigg.
 While a backbencher, Adams was appointed deputy chair of the committee that considered the Abortion Legislation Bill.

 After Todd Muller replaced Bridges as National Party leader in a leadership challenge in May 2020, Adams rescinded her retirement and was given the party's COVID-19 Recovery portfolio and a ranking of 3 in Muller's Shadow Cabinet.
 On 2 July 2020, Adams assumed the drug reform portfolio from former National Party deputy leader Paula Bennett, who announced that she would be retiring at the upcoming election.
 As Grigg had already replaced Adams as Selwyn candidate, Adams was to have stood as a list-only candidate in the election but, after Muller was replaced in the leadership by Judith Collins in July, Adams reconfirmed her decision to leave politics.
 She delivered her valedictory statement on 30 July 2020.

-Post parliament
+Later career

-On 23 September 2021, Labour Health Minister Andrew Little announced that Adams would be among the first people appointed to the board of Health New Zealand, the new health authority being established to replace New Zealand's District health boards.
+On 23 September 2021, Labour Health Minister Andrew Little announced that Adams would be among the first people appointed to the board of Health New Zealand, the new health authority being established to replace New Zealand's district health boards.
+Adams began studying pre-hospital emergency care and is a volunteer ambulance officer.

+In September 2021, Adams began a four-year term on the University of Canterbury governing council.
+She became chancellor of the university in March 2022 and was reappointed for a second term on the council in September 2025.
+She began as an independent director of the Gas Industry Company in late 2024 and was elected board chair in February 2025.

+In October 2025, Adams was appointed as a Crown facilitator at Waitaki District Council working to support the council on its water services delivery plan under Local Water Done Well.

 Political views

-Amy Adams describes herself as "socially liberal, economically conservative."
+Adams describes herself as "socially liberal, economically conservative."
 She considers herself a feminist and supported the Abortion Legislation Act 2020.
 She has defended abortion on the grounds of women's reproductive rights and urged religious opponents of abortion reform to stop teaching that contraception is a sin.
 Adams has also voted in favour of legalising same-sex marriage and legalising assisted dying for people with terminal illnesses.

-As Minister of Justice, she wiped the convictions of men convicted of homosexual acts prior to the decriminalisation of homosexuality in 1986, and apologised on behalf of the Government.